Metagame Layers

 Layer 3 sees Xyz Encore and Herald of the Abyss being brought in to remove Expurrely Noir.
 These two removal Spells could be played while Vanity’s Fiend is on the field, and would eventually become the standard Side Deck choice against Expurrely Noir.

 Layer 4 is the counterplay to Xyz Encore and Herald of the Abyss in the form of Secret Village of the Spellcasters.
 Rainbow Bridge of Salvation would be used as discard fodder for the Purrely Quick-Play Spells, and it would be able to fetch out Secret Village of the Spellcasters.
 The Level 1 Purrely and Purrelyly would be used to Xyz Summon Slacker Magician, which is a Spellcaster monster to enable Secret Village of the Spellcasters.
-Slacker Magician cannot be destroyed by battle, while being able to negate any card or effect that targets it.
+Slacker Magician cannot be destroyed by battle, and could negate any card or effect that targets it.

 Layer 5 sees a return to Kaiju monster type of removal in the form of Santa Claws.
 Similar to Gameciel, the Sea Turtle Kaiju, Santa Claws could Special Summon itself to the opponent’s field by Tributing 1 of their monsters.
 However, there is a slight difference in that Gameciel, the Sea Turtle Kaiju is Special Summoned in Attack Position, whereas Santa Claws is Special Summoned in Defense Position.
 This allows a Purrely Xyz Monster to attack Santa Claws and survive the battle, which could then be used to Xyz Summon Divine Arsenal AA-ZEUS – Sky Thunder during Main Phase 2.
 Santa Claws also enables an One-Turn-Kill with Epurrely Happiness attacking it multiple times, by using Purrely Delicious Memory effect to make Santa Claws cannot be destroyed by battle until the end of the next turn, and Epurrely Beauty effect to switch it to Attack Position.